-When you get a quality fillet of salmon, there’s no need to mask the flavor.
-The key here is to enhance it with a little bit of butter, a hint of fresh lemon juice, a handful of dried herbs, and some fresh garlic.
+When you get a quality fillet of salmon, there's no need to mask the flavor.
+The key here is to enhance it with a little bit of butter, a hint of fresh lemon juice, a handful of dried or fresh herbs, and some minced garlic.
 Pair with this simple Herb Roasted Potato and Asparagus for the ultimate meal.

 Hear that?
 That's dinner calling.
 Get the recipe here.

 Now this is cajun done right.
 Salmon is rubbed in cajun seasoning and a few other spices, then gets a drizzle of lemon juice and lemon zest.
 After about 10 minutes cook time, it's garnished with fresh parsley.
 This is one easy baked salmon recipe to have on hand for a quick fix.
 Get the recipe here.

 4. Honey Sriracha Salmon

 Any Sriracha lovers in the crowd?
 Get a load of this recipe.
 Just the right balance of spicy, smoky, and sweet, salmon is smeared in a Sriracha glaze then baked to perfection in the oven.

 Top it with cilantro and serve it on a bed of couscous or rice.
 Or simply devour it as is because with a recipe like this you don't need any other fillers.
 Get the recipe here.